Search Site

 Even if your vehicle has already been repossessed, you may be able to get it back as long as it has not been resold.
 Repossessions do not typically occur until a loan payment has been delinquent for 30 days or more.
 The lender is not permitted to sell it once a Chapter 13 bankruptcy has been filed.
 Although lenders usually assert that the only way to get back your vehicle is to become current on the loan, this is not the case.
 All you need to do is show the lender proof of your bankruptcy filing and proof of full coverage insurance.

 Jeff Field & Associates helps clients with filing Chapter 13 bankruptcies throughout the Atlanta metropolitan area.
-We have offices in Athens, Douglasville, Gainesville, Lawrenceville, Marietta and Scottdale.
+We have offices in Bogart, Douglasville, Gainesville, Lawrenceville, Marietta and Scottdale.
 To schedule an appointment, call 404-381-1278 or contact us online.

 Leave a Reply